 In fact, it’s been said before that it’s better to treat as if you have B12 deficiency if you suspect it rather than testing for the expensive MMA.

 This is basic physiology and information that most doctors should be aware of from medical school.

 Despite this, I think it’s actually still valuable to run some basic tests if you suspect B12.

 Among these tests include the serum level of Vitamin B12, a complete blood count (to check for anemia), thyroid lab tests (to check your thyroid), homocysteine (to check for B12 metabolism), and folate levels.

 Even though you can’t necessarily trust your serum B12 to give you all of the information you need you can still derive value from the test.

-Imagine a scenario in which you are both B12 deficient and folate deficient upon testing.
-But upon testing your serum B12 is decidedly 'normal" or even in the midrange but your MCV is elevated suggesting that the average size of your red blood cells in abnormal.
+Imagine a scenario in which you are both B12-deficient and folate-deficient upon testing.
+But upon testing your serum B12 is decidedly ‘normal” or even in the midrange but your MCV is elevated suggesting that the average size of your red blood cells is abnormal.

 In addition, you also find that your thyroid levels are abnormal.